mohsen-raoufi/messengers/README.md

 ## Citation

-If you use this software please cite the repository and the following papers.
+If you use this software and the dataset, you can use the following references to cite our work.

 [1] Raoufi, M., Hamann, H., & Romanczuk, P. (2024).
 Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily. arXiv preprint arXiv:2406.06440.

-[2] Raoufi, M., Hamann, H., & Romanczuk, P. (2024, July).
-Breaking Echo Chambers in Opinion Dynamics with Spatial Information.
-In ALIFE 2024: Proceedings of the 2024 Artificial Life Conference.
-MIT Press.
+[2] Raoufi, M., Hamann, H., & Romanczuk, P. (2024).
+Simulation Dataset: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily.